Zeta integrals, Schwartz spaces and local functional equations: Global functional equation and Poisson formula

 where $X'_i$ is subvariety lying between $X_i$ and $X^+_i$, such that one still have the maps $\text{ev}_\gamma$ for $\gamma \in X'_i(F)$ that satisfy the properties in Hypothesis \ref{hyp:evaluation-global}, for $i=1,2$.
 Granting the convergence of $\tilde{\vartheta}^{(1)}$, $\tilde{\vartheta}^{(2)}$, the Poisson formula would take the form

 To plug this into $Z_\lambda$, it is often necessary to assume that the orbits in $(X' \smallsetminus X)(F)$ are all \emph{negligible} .
 We say an element $\gamma \in X(F)$ is negligible if $\Stab_G(\gamma) \supset U_P$ for some parabolic subgroup of $P \subsetneq G$; its effect is that the integration of $\text{ev}_\gamma(g\xi)$ against a cusp form, whenever convergent, will be zero.
 Certainly, this assumptions excludes the case where $G$ is a torus and $X'(F) \neq X^+(F)$.
-Known instances include \begin{itemize} \item Wavefront spherical varieties with a structure of preflag bundle \cite[\S 4.4]{Sak12}. \item Spaces arising in the doubling method, eg. the symplectic case treated in \S\ref{sec:symplectic-case} as recorded in Remark \ref{rem:doubling-negligible}. \item The Godement-Jacquet case with $n > 1$: $X = \text{Mat}_{n \times n}$ under $G = \GL(n) \times \GL(n)$-action.
-This is seen in \S\ref{sec:GJ}. \item The spaces of symmetric bilinear forms on an $F$-vector space of dimension $> 1$ (Example \ref{eg:symm-forms}). \end{itemize}
+Known instances include \begin{itemize} \item Wavefront spherical varieties with a structure of preflag bundle \cite[\S 4.4]{Sak12}. \item Spaces arising in the doubling method, cf.\ Remark \ref{rem:doubling-negligible}. \item The Godement--Jacquet case with $n > 1$: $X = \text{Mat}_{n \times n}$ under $G = \GL(n) \times \GL(n)$-action.
+This is seen in \S\ref{sec:GJ}. \item The spaces of symmetric bilinear forms on an $F$-vector space of dimension $> 1$ (Example \ref{eg:symm-forms}). \end{itemize} We refer to Remark \ref{rem:doubling-negligible} for further discussions on this property.

 We hesitate to formalize a general theory for deducing meromorphy and functional equation from \eqref{eqn:Poisson}, which would require finer properties of the Schwartz spaces and the geometry of $X_1, X_2$.
 Instead, let us inspect the mechanism in concrete examples in which $\Schw_i$, $\mathcal{F}$ and $\tilde{\vartheta}^{(i)}$ are already available.